Jephtha-T/DMS_CW2024/README.md

 LevelOne
 - SpawnItems Method added for all items
+- check if game over now properly transitions to next level when killcount reaches limit

 LevelViewLevelTwo
 - Any lines related to spawning and updating shield removed, instead moved to Boss class directly & addition to root done in LevelTwo Class